cianclarke/node-gallery/README.md

 node-gallery
 ============

 NodeJS Photo Gallery.
-Expects a directory of photos, builds a JSON object from this & outputs a styled photo gallery.
+Feed it a directory of photos, get back a JSON object & a styled photo gallery ready for the web.
+* No database needed
+* Reads EXIF data for comments etc
+* No setup time - just throw some photos into a directory!

 Installation
 ============